MiroKeimioniemi/personal-portfolio-website/blog/content/blog/academic-paper-1.md

 ---
-title: "The Pricing of Digital Goods in the Music Production Software Industry"
+title: The Pricing of Digital Goods in the Music Production Software Industry
 date: 2022-01-15
 type: "academic"
 categories: ["thesis"]